 I read Matthew’s book Property 101 and then came to Property School.
 I have to say there is nothing 101 about either of them.
 Between the book and Property School you learn that there is a lot more to property investing than meets the eye.
 There is no doubt in my mind that GRA are a cut above the rest when it comes to property education and planning.
 Impressive for a chartered accounting firm – they really know their stuff! - S.C.
 APR 2016

-If you are still not sure, consider reading Property 101 by Matthew Gilligan, or join us at one of our FREE Property Investment Educational Seminars where you will get more information on Property School as well as valuable tips on property, tax and structures.
+If you are still not sure, consider reading Property 101 by Matthew Gilligan, or join us at our FREE Online Property Investment & Education Seminar where you will get more information on Property School as well as valuable tips on property, tax and structures.